 Morse et al. and Celldex Therapeutics Inc have recently explored an hCG-targeting bladder carcinoma vaccine with a formulation that induced T- as well as B-cell mediated immune responses.
 It consisted of a fusion protein where the human monoclonal anti-mannose receptor antibody B11 was extended with hCG at the C-terminus (CDX-1307).
 In a phase II trial, CDX-1307 was given with GM-CSF and Toll-like receptor 3 and 7/8 agonists known to enhance the adaptive immune response as well as Cisplatin and Gemcitabine for broader cancer cell targeting [32, 35].
 The phase II trial was discontinued after fourteen months due to difficulties in recruiting sufficient number of patients (RK Iles, personal communication).
 We have argued here that an hCGbased vaccine will produce predominantly LH-cross reactive antibodies due to the immune dominance of the shared epitopes.
 We presume furthermore that the 85% sequence homology between the hormone-specific subunit of LH and the first 110 amino acids of hCG indicates that the two hormones also share most of the MHC class I epitopes.
 Although it is possible that such LH cross-reactivity in both arms of the adaptive immune system may not be of immediate concern for cancer patients, we do argue for hCG-specific vaccines that predominantly target the antibody-mediated arm of the immune system to avoid undesirable long-term complications.
 Most efforts have been focused on the unique C-terminal peptide of hCG.
 AVI BioPharma Inc has taken a vaccine consisting of hCGCTP37 coupled to diphtheria toxoid (CTP37-DT) through phase I with patients with a number of different epithelial cancers followed by a phase II trials in 77 patients of metastisizing colorectal carcinomas.
-The Phase II cohort in this trial was divided into two groups receiving either a low or a high dosage of CTP37-DT [27,28].
-The vaccine was well tolerated by all the 77 patients and 56 (77%) patients responded to the vaccine by eliciting anti-hCG immunoreactivity.
-When the CTP37-DT responders were divided into a group with hCG antibody titres below (low responders) and above the median (high responders), the study showed an overall significantly improved survival for patients with high hCG antibody titres.
-However, the patient cohort had not been pre-screened for serum hCG expression, and only 9 out of 77 patients had serum hCG levels above background prior to the vaccination.
-Of these, one patient showed a reduction of the hCG below the background level, one patient did not respond to the vaccine and the hCG levels in seven patients were not affected by the vaccine [27].
-This may suggest that the vaccine-induced hCGCTP antibodies were not able to neutralize the tumour-derived hCG either due to the high entropy of C-terminal segment or because the hCGCTP antibodies were of low affinity.
+However, the vaccine-induced hCGCTP antibodies were not able to neutralize the tumour-derived hCG either due to the high entropy of C-terminal segment or because the hCGCTP antibodies were of low affinity.
 It is therefore not clear whether the effect in the high responders was related to induction of hCG-specific antibodies or to general stimulation of the immune system by the DT carrier, which elicited a systemic cytokine response [27].
 It is, furthermore, possible that a better protection could be achieved in patients with hCG-producing cancers.